A month after the arrest of the mayor of Istanbul, the spirit of protest lives - ExBulletin

 A month after the arrest of the mayor of Istanbul, the spirit of protest lives

-Istanbul, April 19, 2025 (BSS / AFP) – Last month, the imprisonment of the mayor of Istanbul, Ekrem Imamoglu, may have ousted the greatest rival of Réice Tayyip Erdogan, but the Turkish president has trouble eliminating the spirit of protest inflicted in the youth of Türkiye.
+Last month, the imprisonment of the mayor of Istanbul, Ekrem Imamoglu, may have ousted the greatest rival of Recep Tayyip Erdogan, but the Turkish president has trouble eliminating the spirit of inflamed protest in Turkish youth.

 When Imamoglu was arrested on March 19, huge crowds began rallying outside the town hall of Istanbul every night, the demonstrations quickly spreading through the country in the largest wave of Turkey disorders since 2013.